It’s quite surprising that many punters still don’t know exactly how to use Betfair, or even have an account

 The first punter in a market enters his stake at his desired odds, and the first person to lay those odds on the other side matches the bet, and it’s finalised.

 The best odds placed (and the volume) are always the first at the front of queue, and will be the first matched.
-The market then works it’s way through the unmatched odds, continually matching wherever there’s available funds on both sides.
+The market then works it’s way through the unmatched odds, continually matching wherever there’s available funds, at the same odds, on both sides.

 So when you place a bet, your betslip will show one of the following: